 When the average consumer’s behavior is predictable and stable, reimagining a customer strategy is challenging enough, but when every day life changes at a rapid and radical pace, it can almost seem impossible.

 Combining consumer behavior changes with the evolving world of consumer rights, business leaders are not only forced to re-think digital transformation agendas but also ensure that the evolving regulations of consumer data and business cyber security are adhered to.

-The Data Protection Act 2018 is the UK’s implementation of the General Data Protection Regulation (GDPR).
-But what does this mean for contact centres, and for the average consumer receiving calls or communicating with a business?
+But what does this mean for contact centres, and what does this mean for the average consumer receiving calls?

 Over the past few years, the online customer market has drastically changed, with consumers demanding more transparency over the privacy of their data and personal information.
 Consumers want to have more control of when they are contacted by having an opt-in or opt-out options, they want to know how someone got their information, and that any information they have shared is stored securely.

-The GDPR has strict rules called data protection principles which ensures information is used fairly, lawfully, and transparently across businesses in the UK and Europe.
-The penalties for not adhering to these laws are hefty, and come at a cost of 20 million Euros or 4% of the global turnover of companies, whichever is greater!
+POPIA has strict enforcement measures which ensures information is used fairly, lawfully, and transparently.
+The penalties for not adhering to these laws are hefty, and come at a cost of up to R1-million Rand.

-Under this act, any consumer has the right to find out what information the government or other organisations has stored about them.
+Under this act, you as the consumer have the right to find out what information the government and other organisations store about you.

 Current Challenges Contact Centres Face

 Contact Centres are on the front line when it comes to handling customer information, so it is of paramount importance that they follow all consumer laws to their full extent.